 Wednesday and Thursday evenings tend to be busy, so if you’d rather eat out on another night, YSE staff will always change their weekly day off (or split it into an evening and the next morning).

-Please see the Après-ski and non-skiers page on this website for more information about restaurants in Val d’Isère, which includes a list of mountain restaurants accessible to skiers and non-skiers.
+Please see the Après-ski and non-skiers page on this website for more information, including a list of mountain restaurants accessible to non-skiers.